 Once you’ve opened a dashboard, there are several ways you can interact with it.
 These interactive features will enable you to narrow down the data you’re looking at, as well as find further information than what’s visible on the dashboard itself.

-Canvases: a dashboard can contain one or more canvases, which act like different pages.
+A dashboard can contain one or more canvases, which act like different pages.
 If more than one canvas is available, you will be able to navigate between them by clicking on the headings at the top of the dashboard.

-Sections: sections are used to separate the information within a canvas.
+Sections are used to separate the information within a canvas.
 A section can be collapsed or expanded by clicking on its header bar, which can be useful when viewing a dashboard with several sections.

-Filter widgets: most dashboards will have one or more filters included, normally at the top of a canvas or section.
+Most dashboards will have one or more filters included, normally at the top of a canvas or section.
 Filters can be used to specify exactly which data is displayed on the dashboard, related to the date or details of the records available.
 There are two types of filter widgets:

-Data widgets: several types of widgets can be used to display data in a dashboard.
+Several types of widgets can be used to display data in a dashboard.
 These include tiles, tables and several types of charts, and each widget will be set up to visualize data in the most appropriate way to communicate the necessary information.
 When hovering over a data series on a chart widget, you may be able to see a tooltip.
 Some charts may also have a zoom and/or sub chart feature, which allow you to zero in on a smaller portion of the whole data set.

-Record cards: if enabled, clicking on a widget will bring up additional information about its source data.
+If enabled, clicking on a widget will bring up additional information about its source data.
 If data from multiple records is populating that widget, you will first see a list of all of those records, from which you can choose an individual record to display its record card.

-Record click-through: from a record card, you may also be able to click through to the record itself.
+From a record card, you may also be able to click through to the record itself.
 This can be a valuable tool for getting more context on top of what’s available in the dashboard.
 If you click through to a record, saving will return you to the dashboard, which will display updated information based on any changes you made in the record.

 Dashboard management options

 You can then choose further settings in your browser’s print dialog box.
-Key browser settings can include whether you want to print or create a PDF copy, as well as enabling background graphics for the printout (which will ensure all colors used on the dashboard are the same as the printout).
+Key browser settings can include whether you want to print or create a PDF copy, as well as enabling background graphics for the printout, which will ensure all colors used on the dashboard are the same as the printout.

-Refresh dashboard: use the refresh button to reload the dashboard.
+Use the refresh button to reload the dashboard.
 This will only refresh the dashboard frame, so is much quicker and easier than refreshing the entire site.
 When you refresh, any changes or new data added since the initial load will be reflected in the dashboard.